mau-jac/1T6-F20/wk7/cloud_computing.md

 # Cloud Computing

-> In simple terms, "the Cloud" refers to a network of computers connected to the internet.
+> In simple terms, "The Cloud" refers to a network of computers connected to the internet.